niolabs/gitbook-plugin-theme-nio/README.md

 ## Configuration

 ### Active Location in Header
-To highlight the active location of your book in the header, specify `active-location` in the `pluginsConfig`
+To highlight the active location of your book in the header, specify `active-location` in the `pluginsConfig` for `theme-nio`

 ```json
 "pluginsConfig": {